Lixie-Labs/emotiscope-site/app_tour.md

 # the **remote control**

 If your phone didn't automatically forward you to the Emotiscope web app, then you can access it from the button below.
-It's a webpage, you don't need to install anything from your app store!
-Add it to your phone's homescreen and it will have an Emotiscope icon and all.
+It's a web-app, you don't need to install anything from your phone's app store!
+Add it to your homescreen in your browser's menu and it'll have a nice Emotiscope icon.
 No account, no ads, no lag, just **play some funky tunes, and enjoy!** *Come back here if you want to learn more!*

 [Jump To The App](https://app.emotiscope.rocks/){: .btn .btn-green }